Iridium Copper Metal which Pulls Rice and De-Colors It

-There are genuine buyers for this material.
-There is a research institute which buys these kind of material purely for research purpose. pl send more details and contact nos to contact you.
+A. There are genuine buyers for this material.
+There is a research institute which buys these kind of material purely for research purpose.
+Please send more details and contact nos to contact you.
 I will be glad to help you.ravichandar v

+?
 If not a scam, why make it look like one, Ravichandar?
-If true it would obviously make more sense for you to just tell us the name and location of the research institute rather than posting no info about it or yourself except a free disposable e-mail address you can dump and replace in 15 seconds; the same kind of untraceable free e-mail address used in virtually all similar postings.
+If true it would obviously make more sense for you to just tell us the name and location of the research institute rather than posting no info about it or yourself except a free disposable e-mail address you can dump and replace in 15 seconds; the same kind of untraceable free e-mail address and lack of real contact info used in all similar postings.

 Speaking as an Idahoan.. will it also pull taters out of the dirt?
 WOW....
 I could make a million!